iGame-Lab/PFPOffset/readme.md

 If you want to do not use this program for Offset with long offset distance, this program will not have a fast speed.
 You need to wait a lot of time before the program finishes running.

+if you see many warning of : "[OsqpEigen::Solver::solve] The solution is unfeasible." don't care about it, we already have logic to resolve it.
+So you can ignore this information.

 ### KNOWN ISSUES: